Flexible Moral Hazard Problems with Adverse Selection: Model

 In the problem with adverse selection, the principal aims to maximize her profit by optimally designing a menu $(s_0(\cdot),s_1(\cdot),\mu_0,\mu_1)$ that satisfies the \textit{moral hazard (MH)}, \textit{limited liability (LL)} and \textit{incentive compatibility (IC)} constraints.
 Moral hazard requires that the output distribution $\mu_t$ ($t\in \{0,1\}$) can be implemented by contract $s_t(\cdot)$.
 Limited liability mandates that both contracts are non-negative.
 Incentive compatibility ensures that it is optimal for the agent to truthfully report his type.

 Rather than directly formulating the principal's problem, we will reformulate the set of feasible menus by decomposing a contract into several design elements.
-We will focus on designing these elements instead of designing the contracts directly.\\ \\ \textbf{Design Elements:} To start with, if a non-negative contract $s(\cdot)$ induces the type-$t$ ($t\in\{0,1\}$) agent to choose the distribution $\mu$, whose corresponding aggregate effort is equal to $\alpha = \int c(y)\mu(dy)$ ($\alpha$ is unique due to Lemma \ref{PRE-lm2}), then the first order condition establishes that there exists a constant $m\in \mathbb{R}_{+}$, such that and the inequality is binding for any $x\in \text{supp}(\mu)$.
+We will focus on designing these elements instead of designing the contracts directly.\\ \\ \textbf{Design Elements:} If a non-negative contract $s_t(\cdot)$ induces the type-$t$ ($t\in\{0,1\}$) agent to choose the distribution $\mu_t$, whose corresponding aggregate effort is equal to $\alpha_t = \int c(y)\mu_t(dy)$ ($\alpha_t$ is unique due to Lemma \ref{PRE-lm2}), then the first order condition establishes that there exists a constant $m_t\in \mathbb{R}_{+}$, such that and the inequality is binding for any $x\in \text{supp}(\mu)$.

 Suppose we consider the set of outputs where \eqref{MBC-eq1} is binding.
 These are the outputs where the principal provides maximal incentives for the agent to produce.
-Any output distribution with an aggregate effort $\alpha$ can be implemented by $s(\cdot)$ if and only if the support of the distribution is a subset of this set.
-We can alter $s(\cdot)$ by setting the contract value outside of this set to zero without harming the implementation ability of the contract.
-Our focus will be on contracts of this kind.
+Any output distribution with an aggregate effort $\alpha_t$ can be implemented by $s_t(\cdot)$ if and only if the support of the distribution is a subset of this set.
+We can alter $s_t(\cdot)$ by setting the contract value outside of this set to zero without harming the implementation ability of the contract.
+We will focus on contracts of this kind when analyzing the principal's problem.

-Formally, we restrict ourselves to providing contract $s_t(\cdot)$ ($t\in \{0,1\}$), which takes the following form, to the type-$t$ agent.\footnote{In Appendix \ref{MBCF-app-model}, Proposition \ref{MBCF-app-pp1}, we establish that this restriction is without loss of generality for the profit-maximizing principal.}
+Formally, we restrict ourselves to providing a contract $s_t(\cdot)$ ($t\in \{0,1\}$), which takes the following form, to the type-$t$ agent.\footnote{In Appendix \ref{MBCF-app-model}, Proposition \ref{MBCF-app-pp1}, we establish that this restriction is without loss of generality for the profit-maximizing principal under adverse selection.}

 In \eqref{MBC-eq2}, $R_t$ is the \textit{contract range}, which is the set of outputs where maximal incentives are provided to the agent.
 We require $R_t$ to be a measurable subset of $[\underline{x},\overline{x}]$.
 Outside of the range $R_t$, the contract $s_t(\cdot)$ takes zero value.
 Within the range $R_t$, $s_t(\cdot)$ coincides with $K_t'(\alpha_t) \cdot c(\cdot) + m_t$, where $\alpha_t$ is the \textit{aggregate effort} it aims to implement, and $m_t$ is the \textit{constant payment}.
 We refer to the contract range $R_t$, aggregate effort $\alpha_t$, and constant payment $m_t$ as the design elements.